zanemilo/Dijjon/README.md

     Primary concern is to fix import statements and refactor to avoid circular imports.
-    As a rule of thumb, do not have master or player import Leave imports to main to delegate or a middle man class.
+    As a rule of thumb,
+    Leave imports to main to delegate or a middle man class.

     UPDATE: Refactor complete see change log.
     AWT updated import statements and consolidation of class concerns to avoid ciruclar import.